Haley says DeSantis didn’t go ‘far enough’ with ‘Don’t Say Gay’

-“Basically, what it said was you shouldn’t be able to talk about gender before third grade,” Haley said at a town hall in Exeter, N.H., per Fox News.
+“Basically, what it said was you shouldn’t be able to talk about gender before third grade,” Haley said at a town hall in Exeter, N.H., according to Fox News.
 “I’m sorry, I don’t think that goes far enough.”

 “When I was in school you didn’t have sex ed until seventh grade.
 And even then, your parents had to sign whether you could take the class,” she added.
 “That’s a decision for parents to make,”